JohnSnowLabs/spark-nlp/docs/en/install.md

 RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

 RUN pip3 install --upgrade pip
+# You only need pyspark and spark-nlp paclages to use Spark NLP
+# The rest of the PyPI packages are here as examples
-RUN pip3 install --no-cache-dir notebook==5.* numpy pyspark==2.4.7 spark-nlp pandas mlflow Keras scikit-spark scikit-learn scipy matplotlib pydot tensorflow==1.15.0 graphviz
+RUN pip3 install --no-cache-dir pyspark==3.1.1 spark-nlp==3.0.0 notebook==5.* numpy pandas mlflow Keras scikit-spark scikit-learn scipy matplotlib pydot tensorflow==2.3.1 graphviz

 # Make sure the contents of our repo are in ${HOME}
 RUN mkdir -p /home/jovyan/tutorials